-Habitat for Humanity Construction Volunteers: FSEC spearheaded energy efficiency training at the 2003 Jimmy Carter Work Project sites in Anniston (AL) and LaGrange (GA) (Figure 91).
+Habitat for Humanity Construction Volunteers: FSEC spearheaded energy efficiency training at the 2003 Jimmy Carter Work Project sites in Anniston (AL) and LaGrange (GA) (Figure 106).
 FSEC worked with volunteer Energy Monitors at both sites prior to the blitz build to train project staff and supervisory volunteers regarding the elements of the energy packages and to assist with material and equipment specs and procurement.
 During the initial orientation sessions, volunteers got an overview of the energy features of the houses.
-During the week-long blitz build, FSEC and HFHI staff held training sessions each morning to discuss and demonstrate the energy details of the day.
+During the weeklong blitz build, FSEC and HFHI staff held training sessions each morning to discuss and demonstrate the energy details of the day.

-(Figure 91) Volunteers follow energy efficiency guidelines for building Energy Star houses during Habitat for Humanity 2003 Jimmy Carter Work Project project managers were concerned with moisture issues which led to moisture discussions regarding vapor diffusion, material drying dynamics, and moisture flow in assemblies.
+Volunteers learned and practiced how to seal the whole house air barrier and interior air handler/furnace closets, install insulation, install exterior rigid insulation, and install flashing around windows and doors.
+Since the weather was rainy all week, volunteers, homeowners, and project managers were concerned with moisture issues which led to moisture discussions regarding vapor diffusion, material drying dynamics, and moisture flow in assemblies.
 Approximately 500 volunteers in LaGrange (22 Energy Team Volunteers) and 800 volunteers in Anniston (~35 Energy Team Volunteers) received a hands-on education in energy efficiency, indoor air quality, moisture details, and (in Anniston) combustion safety.
 An Alabama environmental group installed radon mitigation systems in all 35 Anniston homes.